Table of Contents

 When placed on the lowest setting, dogs aren’t going to feel a shock.
 You can also choose a setting that shocks your dog just enough to start responding to your commands.

 Large dogs often require special equipment when it comes to training.
 Their large frames make it more difficult for owners to correct behavior problems on their own.
 For this reason, shock collars are a valuable tool.
-These collars are made to withstand submersion in water up to 25 feet, which makes them the perfect shock collar for bird dogs.
+These collars are made to withstand submersion in water up to 25 feet, making them the perfect shock collar for bird dogs.
 Each system allows you to simultaneously train three dogs with just a single remote.

-The feature that makes the SportDOG 425 Remote Trainer stick out above its competition is that it allows dog owners to choose either continuous or momentary stimulation to their dogs.
+The feature that makes the SportDOG 425 Remote Trainer stick out above its competition is that it allows dog owners to choose either continuous or momentary stimulation for their dogs.
 You can also choose between shock, vibration, and tone stimulation.

 It is important to note that the SportDOG 425 Remote Trainer is more expensive than some of the other collars on our list, and the battery life is much shorter than many other remotes at just 50 to 70 hours.
 The batteries can be recharged within two hours, however.